Konrad de la Fuente: Youth

-Born in Miami, Florida, to Haitian parents of mixed Haitian-Dominican descent, Konrad moved to Spain at the age of 10 when his father took a job at the Haitian consulate in Barcelona.
+Born in Miami, Florida, to Haitian parents of Dominican descent, Konrad moved to Spain at the age of 10 when his father took a job at the Haitian consulate in Barcelona.
 While playing for local youth side CF Damm, he was discovered and offered the chance to play for FC Barcelona.
 He developed in Barcelona's youth system after joining in 2013.

 Barcelona B

-Konrad made his debut for the reserves on December 1, 2018, coming off the bench and playing 12 minutes against Valencia Mestalla in the Segunda División B. He conceded a penalty in the final minutes of the game causing his side to go 2–1 down, but fellow teammate Ronald Araújo equalized late, ending the match 2–2.
+Konrad made his debut for the reserves on December 1, 2018, coming off the bench and playing 12 minutes against Valencia Mestalla in the Segunda División B. He conceded a penalty in the final minutes of the game causing his side to go 2–1 down, but teammate Ronald Araújo equalized late, ending the match 2–2.

 He made his first start for the team on December 15, 2019, in a 3–1 win against La Nucía.
 He was replaced by Dani Morer in the 70th minute.

 He scored his first goal for Barça B on February 2, 2020, a stoppage time winner in a 2–1 win against AE Prat, after coming on in the 81st minute.